imlukedewitt/new-abify/notes.md

 - [x] controller to create data sources
 - [x] need a controller to make workflows, and everything that entails
   - take a data source
-  - can just take a json for the config for now. in the future we can parse user-provided yaml/json and do all the liquid validation
+  - ~~in the future we can parse user-provided yaml/json and do all the liquid validation~~ we dont need this
 - [ ] dont store api credentials in plaintext
 - [ ] move liquid rendering stuff out of step executor
+- [ ] remove status from rows table

 # Later
+- [ ] make sure row/step execution classes are not too tightly coupled
 - [ ] there's something wrong with storing the step success_data in row.data.
 You can use the same data source for multiple workflow executions
 - [ ] hydra manager shouldn't be a singleton.
 Maybe we need to find difference between system wide concurrency limit and per-execution concurrency limit
 - [ ] process rows/steps in Sidekiq or ActiveJob, remove the DIY threading that it currently does
 - [ ] make sure we're not re-rendering the same liquid templates over and over again
-  - along these same lines, it'd be good to validate and render as much as possible before the workflow executes -
+  - along these same lines, it'd be good to validate and render as much as possible before the workflow executes

 # OLD NOTES
 structure idea